 - PBS has a lesson on “The Wolves of Yellowstone.”

-- Discovery has a lesson plan comparing human and wolf social groups.
+- Check out Living with Wolves for a video comparing human and wolf social groups.

 - National Geographic has a sophisticated look at wolves in myths and folk tales.